davwright/XB-DataverseTools/README.md

-Remove-XbDVTable             # Delete a custom table and all its data New-XbDVColumn               # Add a custom column to an existing table New-XbDVChoice               # Create a global choice (option set) with multiple options Get-XbDVTableMetadata        # Retrieve metadata (field names, types, requirements, etc.)
+Remove-XbDVTable             # Delete a custom table and all its data New-XbDVColumn               # Add a custom column to an existing table New-XbDVChoice               # Create a global choice (option set) with multiple options New-XbDVPolymorphicLookup    # Create a polymorphic lookup that can reference multiple table types Get-XbDVTableMetadata        # Retrieve metadata (field names, types, requirements, etc.)
 ```